RedHatInsights/curiosity-frontend/CONTRIBUTING.md

   This requires access in order to be used, and you may be asked for your credentials during initial repository setup.
 The credentials are used to modify your `hosts` for local run.
 - `$ yarn start:standalone`, No Insights styling, just the straight GUI.

-  Useful for confirming issues between the Insights parent app vs the Subscriptions Insights GUI.
+  Useful for confirming issues between the Insights parent app vs Curiosity Frontend.

 ### Proxy failing to run?
 Occasionally the proxy setup will attempt to connect, acknowledge that it's connected, but then fail to load the GUI.